-Land measuring 28.3ha, to the north of Dove Valley Business Park, is allocated for the development of large scale industrial and business units only,
+Land measuring 28.3ha, to the north of Dove Valley Business Park, is allocated for the development of large scale industrial and business units only, as defined by classes B2 and B8 of the Use Classes Order.
+The minimum gross internal floor area per unit will be 15,000 sqm.

-- 6.217Dove Valley Business Park has proven attractive to investors by virtue of its location in the A50 corridor, the established direct highway connection to that road and the availability of plots. - 6.228A sufficient quantity of land has been identified on remaining plots at that site and in Drakelow, Hilton and Swadlincote to meet the needs of the District.
-The sites listed under policy E1 are capable of accommodating most industrial and business development need of South Derbyshire.
-However, it is recognised that there is demand for the development of units of an exceptionally large scale for businesses in the manufacturing and logistic sectors, particularly in the A50 corridor, and it is important that land be identified to accommodate such needs. - 6.239 However, where no suitable opportunities can be identified within the strategic allocations, the availability of land of a suitable size and con figuration to accommodate such large scale end users may offer an opportunity to attract investment that might otherwise be lost to the District.
-Such investment would contribute toward the national objective of supporting economic growth.
-To ensure that the site is developed for its intended purpose, individual units should have a minimum gross internal floor area of 15,000 sqm.
-Development on the site shall be designed to mitigate potential adverse visual impacts, by such means as careful siting of buildings, control of building heights and appropriate landscaping. - 6.30 Development on this site shall be designed to mitigate potential adverse visual impacts, by such means as the careful siting of buildings, control of building heights and appropriate landscaping.
+- 6.27 Dove Valley Business Park has proven attractive to investors by virtue of its location in the A50 corridor, the established direct highway connection to that road and the availability of plots. - 6.28 The sites listed under policy E1 are capable of accommodating most industrial and business development need of South Derbyshire.
+However, it is recognised that there is demand for the development of units of an exceptionally large scale for businesses in the manufacturing and logistic sectors, particularly in the A50 corridor, and it is important that land be identified to accommodate such needs. - 6.29 To ensure that the site is developed for its intended purpose, individual units should have a minimum gross internal floor area of 15,000 sqm.

+Development on the site shall be designed to mitigate potential adverse visual impacts, by such means as careful siting of buildings, control of building heights and appropriate landscaping.